 It’s easier said than done, but if you feel guilty for being pregnant and miserable, don’t feel alone.
 Speak honestly to friends and family – you’ll probably find someone who felt the same way.

 Take time for yourself.
 If it’s your first baby, you’re about to change your whole life.
 If it’s not your first, even more reason for you to need time for yourself!
 Book yourself a spa day.
 Go and get your hair done.
 If you have no major health concerns, drink that fancy coffee you’re craving – a one off probably isn’t going to hurt.
 If you’re not happy and healthy, baby isn’t!

 Remove people from social media.
 I was pregnant at the same time as Dani Dyer, and Elle Darby, and the constant gushing about being pregnant (and followers crying about how happy they were for them) just made me feel absolutely awful.
 So I muted the accounts.
 And it’s absolutely okay to do so.

 Count down the days.
 Remember that it’s only nine months, and once you have that baby in your arms, it will soon be a distant memory.
 Primarily because instead of heartburn, you’ll have an endless headache from your child screaming in your face.

 Ask for help.
 If after trying these ideas you still find yourself feeling low and not enjoying pregnancy, you should reach out for help.
 You may be suffering with perinatal depression, which requires a little outside help.
 Contact Tommy’s, NCT, or Mind for support.

 So, if there’s one thing to take away from all this, it’s try not to feel guilty for not enjoying pregnancy.
-It’s totally normal to find such a change to be difficult.
+It’s totally normal to find such a change to be difficult, to be both pregnant and miserable.
 Though you might not feel it now, once that baby is here, it’s so going to be worth it.